Automatic Dependent Surveillance–Broadcast: United States

 Operators can choose the 1090 megahertz extended squitter broadcast link, or the universal access transceiver broadcast link.
 FAA did not adopt higher performance standards that would enable all of the initial ADS-B In applications, but these can optionally be adopted.

 Equipping aircraft

 Fleet: 250,000 GA aircraft that will need ADS-B by 2020 of which 165,000 aircraft are subject to ADS-B Out (Class I and Class II aircraft that generally fly below 18 000 feet).
 FAA forecasts an increase in the GA fleet from 224,172 aircraft in 2010 to 270,920 aircraft in 2031, growing an average of 0.9% per year.

 Funding resources

-Recent (April 2011) US federal legislation via House Bill for FAA re-authorization permits an "equipping fund" that includes a portion for some general aviation aircraft.
+In April 2011, US federal legislation via House Bill for FAA reauthorization permits an "equipping fund" that includes a portion for some general aviation aircraft.
 The fund would provide financing at competitive rates backed by loan guarantees.
 A public-private partnership has been formed as the NextGen Equipage Fund, LLC which is managed by NEXA Capital Partners, LLC.